WE VALUE YOUR PRIVACY.

 Any time we ask you to provide certain information by which you can be identified when using the website and our other services, you can be assured that it will only be used in accordance with this privacy statement.

 THE HOLY WHISK BLOG IS A WORDPRESS.COM HOSTED WEBSITE

-- Our WordPress-powered site is running inbuilt Jetpack service.
-Find more information about this service and how they collect and use data at their Privacy Center here.
+Our WordPress-powered site is running inbuilt Jetpack service.
+Find more information about this service and how they collect and use data at Jetpack’s Privacy Center here.